roshanlam/hammer/README.md

 Tools And Languages To Use
 I want this project to be simple as possible but yet fast as well which is why most of the core functionalities will be coded in python.
 There might be some C/C++ but not sure about that.

+# AI

+There will be an AI like Google or Siri or Alexa etc, which will search things for you when you say the following -> "Hey ____, Who is Donald Trump?"

+Currenty The Name is Rey, but that's only temporary for now.